MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

 Now that you have a working flow that uses your indexed data, you can deploy it as a service to be consumed by a copilot application.

+> **Note**: Depending on the region and datacenter load, deployments can sometimes take a while.
+Feel free to move on to the challenge section below while it deploys or skip the testing of your deployment if you're short on time.

 1. On the toolbar, select **Deploy**.
 1. Create a deployment with the following settings:
     - **Basic settings**: